razie/gremlins/Gremlins.markdown

 Why?
 ====

-I know there's tons of workflow products but none complete, to my liking.

 While different functionalities like Web Services Choreography can be grafted onto existing frameworks like adding libraries to Java, I feel that a new framework of concepts and constructs is needed, to become the fabric for all the new constructs.
-TODO reword this.

 While the BPM guys claim "we've got it" they're right.
 But so are the BPEL boys and the XPDL gals and we're left to pick up the pieces in all and any language.
 There is no low-level workflow that we can use and all we can do is use all kinds of graphic designers, design all kinds of XML representation and interact with 3rd party engines which require yet more integration to interact with 3rd party systems.

+At each step you bump into incompatible interfaces, incomprehensible states, yet another standard and so on.

-There is an inner beauty to the simplicity of Lisp, where everything is a function...or Smalltalk where everything is an object (except turtles, you see).
+There is an inner beauty to the simplicity of Lisp, where everything is a function...or Smalltalk where everything is an object (except when there's turtles, you see).

-That's where Scala comes in: as a natively scalable language, it gives us the chance to setup this gremlin fabric where we can write both small (1 liner) as well as big (inter-enterprise) workflows...and focus on learning a small set of patterns and use a lot of built-in functionality that the fabric has to offer.
+That's where Scala comes in: as a natively scalable language, it gives us the chance to setup this gremlins fabric where we can write both small (1 liner) as well as big (inter-enterprise) workflows... and focus on learning a small set of patterns and use a lot of built-in functionality that the fabric has to offer.